Edmund Pevensie: The Lion, the Witch and the Wardrobe

-Eventually, a completely reformed Edmund Pevensie is crowned by Aslan as King Edmund, co-ruler of Narnia with Queen Lucy, Queen Susan and High King Peter, and is knighted as Duke of Lantern Waste, Count of the Western March, and Knight of the Noble Order of the Table.

-After fifteen years in Narnia, he and his siblings return to England, where they all magically appear as children again.
+In the final chapter, Edmund is crowned by Aslan as co-ruler of Narnia with his siblings.
+After fifteen years in Narnia, he and his siblings return to England, where they all become children again.

 The Horse and His Boy

-King Edmund, Queen Susan, Tumnus the Faun and a raven named Sallowpad are visitors in the country of Calormen, where Crown Prince Rabadash wants to force Susan to marry him.
+Queen Susan, King Edmund, Tumnus the Faun and a raven named Sallowpad are visitors in the country of Calormen, where Crown Prince Rabadash wants to force Susan to marry him.
 Mistaking Shasta for the missing prince Corin Thunderfist of Narnia's ally Archenland, Edmund scolds the young boy for running off and making everyone worry.
 The Narnians manage to escape, which leads Rabadash to convince his father the Tisroc that they should take Narnia by invading Archenland.

 Shasta brings warning of Rabadash's invasion to Narnia, and meets Edmund once again.
 Edmund gently reminds Shasta that he should not eavesdrop, but is clear that all is well before they march to Anvard to stop Rabadash.
 Edmund, Shasta, and Corin's father, King Lune of Archenland, lead the fight against the Calormene army and defeat them.
 Shasta is then recognized as Prince Cor, the long-lost heir of Archenland.

 Edmund's own redemption lends him perspective during the judgment of Rabadash; despite the fact that Rabadash has acted treacherously, Edmund argues against killing him, saying (in reference to himself) "Even a traitor may mend.
 I have known one who did."